 How much does a clarinet cost?

-If you are on the hunt for a clarinet and you are a beginner, you can expect to pay between $500 and $1,100.
+If you are on the hunt for a clarinet and you are a beginner, you can expect to pay between 0 and ,100.
 Once you get better, you can expect to pay between $1,300 and $2,800.
 Entry level pro instruments will run you a minimum of $2,000.
+Read More.

 Will my flute tarnish?